 A key assumption taken in the algorithm is that the center of the \textit{reachable region} is the \textit{current} \gls{com} location.
-This speeds up a necessary first step of searching for an approximate center.
+This speeds up a necessary first step of searching for an approximate center to start the algorithm from.
 Moreover, this provides better boundary precision when determining the boundary of the region that is closer to the \gls{com} position, presenting a safer analysis.
 As a consequence, the dependence of the algorithm from $\mathbf{c}_{xy}$, only influences the \textit{accuracy} of the generated region.
 A disadvantage of such choice is the inability to compute the region if the robot is already in an out-of-reach configuration.
-Nevertheless, given that the locomotion planning shall be done in coherence with the reachable region (see Section \ref{sec:com_planning}), the trajectory of the \gls{com} should always remain inside the region.
+Nevertheless, given that the locomotion planning shall be done in coherence with the reachable region (see Section \ref{sec:com_planning}), the trajectory of the \gls{com} shall always remain inside the region.
+The Appendix provides a further discussion of the nature of the \gls{com} workspace and the reachable region.

 On the other hand, it is important also to consider the effect of the robot height $c_z$ and orientations ${}^\mathcal{W}\mathbf{R}_\mathcal{B}$ on the reachable region.
 In fact, different evaluations of the reachable region, presented in Fig. \ref{fig:reach_region_height} and \ref{fig:reach_region_orient}, show that the size, positioning, shape, and convexity of the reachable region can differ greatly at different $c_z$ and ${}^\mathcal{W}\mathbf{R}_\mathcal{B}$.
 Unsurprisingly, one can observe that the region tends to become smaller at high and low heights, since the legs have in general less mobility when fully extended or retracted.
 Furthermore, a deviation from the default horizontal orientation results in smaller regions and could additionally skew the shape of the region towards one side.
-In both cases, at certain configurations, the convexity of region can be significantly affected.
-Such insight is greatly useful in situations where planning needs to be performed in cluttered environments.
+In both cases, at certain configurations, the convexity of the region can be significantly affected.
+Such insight is greatly useful in situations where planning needs to be performed in \revisedtextthird{rough terrains}.